BaoHoangWork/BaoHoangWork/README.md

 ## Currently, I'm

 - In Information Technology Bachelor Student in RMIT University Vietnam.
-- A Fullstack web developer & UI/UX designer - freelancer.
+- A Fullstack web app developer - freelancer.
 - Open for intern and job oppurtunities.

 ## I love to work with